aboutsecurity/Talks-and-Presentations/c0r0n4con.md

     docker run -p 8080:8080 -v ${PWD}/output:/opt/DeTTECT/output -v ${PWD}/input:/opt/DeTTECT/input --name dettect -it rabobankcdc/dettect:latest /bin/bash

-Iniciar el container:
+Start the container:

     docker start -i dettect

-# Usar Editor Local
+# Use local Editor

     python dettect.py editor

-Abre el editor interactivo en el navegador:
+Open up the interactive editor in the browser:

     http://localhost:8080/dettect-editor

-Recuerda guardar los archivos YAML editados.
-Por defecto se guardarán en tus archivos de descarga.
+Don't forget to save the YAML files once edited.
+They'll be saved in the Downloads folder by default.

 # Data Sources

-Genera tu primera capa en ATT&CK Navigator en base a las fuentes de datos disponibles en tu entorno:
+Generate your first JSON layer to import in ATT&CK Navigator based on the data sources available in your environment:

        python dettect.py ds -fd sample-data/data-sources-endpoints.yaml -l

-Importa el fichero JSON generado en /output en ATT&CK Navigator
+Import the JSON file in ATT&CK Navigator

-# Ajustar Visibilidad y Detección
+# Adjust Visibility & Detection

-Ajusta la visibilidad y la detección asignando scores individuales a cada técnica.
-El siguiente comando genera un archivo de técnicas que solo incluye aquellas para las que hemos definido data sources anteriormente.
+Adjust visibility and detection assigning individual scores to each technique.
+The following command will generate a file of techniiques that will only include those for which we have defined data sources previously.

     python dettect.py ds -fd sample-data/data-sources-endpoints.yaml --yaml

-Abre el archivo en el navegador usando el editor local:
+Open up the file with the browser, using the local editor:

     python dettect.py editor

-Ajusta los scores individuales y guarda el archivo.
+Adjust the individual scores and save the file.

-Genera un archivo JSON nuevo para ATT&CK Navigator con tu cobertura de visibilidad ajustada:
+Generate a new JSON file for ATT&CK Navigator with your adjusted visibility coverage:

     python dettect.py v -ft sample-data/techniques-administration-endpoints.yaml -fd sample-data/data-sources-endpoints.yaml -l

-Importa el fichero JSON generado en /output en ATT&CK Navigator.
+Import the resulting JSON file in ATT&CK Navigator.

-Genera un archivo JSON nuevo para ATT&CK Navigator con tu cobertura de detección ajustada:
+Generate a new JSON file for ATT&CK Navigator with your adjusted detection coverage:

     python dettect.py d -ft sample-data/techniques-administration-endpoints.yaml -l

-Importa el fichero JSON generado en /output en ATT&CK Navigator.
+Import the resulting JSON file in ATT&CK Navigator.

 # Threat Actors

-Genera un fichero JSON con el heatmap de todos los actores en ATT&CK.
-Cuanto más oscuro el color, más técnicas tienen en común:
+Generates a JSON flie with a heatmap of all threat actors in ATT&CK.
+The darker the color, the more techniques they have in common:

     python dettect.py g

-Genera un fichero JSON con el heatmap de solo los grupos en los que estamos interesados (FIN6, FIN7, FIN8):
+Generates a JSON file with the heatmap corresponding to the groups we're interested in (FIN6, FIN7, FIN8):

     python dettect.py g -g 'fin7,fin8,fin6'

-# Gap Análisis de Visibilidad y Detección (Purple Teaming)
+# Visibility & Detection Gap Analysis (Purple Teaming)

-Genera un JSON con el heatmap customizado de actores y con la plantilla ajustada con los valores de visibilidad y detección.
+Generates a customized heatmap in a JSON file using the selected threat actors and the adjusted YAML templates for visibility and detection:

     python dettect.py g -g output/20190319-RedCanary-2.yaml -o output/techniques-administration-example-windows-revised3.yaml -t visibility

     python dettect.py g -g output/20190319-RedCanary-2.yaml -o output/techniques-administration-example-windows-revised3.yaml -t detection

-Importa los ficheros JSON generados en /output en ATT&CK Navigator.
+Import the resulting JSON file in ATT&CK Navigator.